elunichkin/Christofides/README.md

-# Christofides
+# Christofides algorithm on plane
-Christofides algorithm on plane
+Implemented by Egor Lunichkin, group 395